Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Supervision

 \subsubsection{Additional information}

+Recently, some supervised photometric stereo networks improved performance with additional information to make optimization more efficient \cite{wang2020non,ju2021incorporating,ju2023learning}.
+The additional information can be regarded as prior knowledge used to simplify the optimization of deep networks through weight parametrization.
+In contrast to previous deep learning approaches that solely derived the normal space from the observed shading cues, these methods leveraged both additional information and observations to learn the surface normal.
+Consequently, these methods had the capacity to reduce the learning hypothesis space, leading to easier feature extraction, faster convergence, and improved learning accuracy.

-Recently, some supervised photometric stereo networks have attempted to improve performance with additional information to make optimization more efficient \cite{wang2020non,ju2021incorporating}.
-Wang \emph{et al.} \cite{wang2020non} proposed a non-Lambertian photometric stereo network with a collocated light.
-This model can be seen as decoupling surface normals from the monotonicity of isotropic reflectance and the univariate property of the collocated light.
-In this way, the model is equivalent to using an additional collocated light image to map surface normal, in addition to the input photometric stereo images.
-Similarly, Ju \emph{et al.} \cite{ju2021incorporating} incorporate initial normal priors to better predict surface normals of objects.
-It utilizes Lambertian assumption information \cite{Woodham1980Photometric} to reparameterize network weights and the powerful fitting ability of deep neural networks to correct these errors caused by general reflectance properties\cite{ju2021incorporating}.
-These methods can achieve better performance by adding extra information to simplify optimization.
+Wang \emph{et al.} \cite{wang2020non} proposed a non-Lambertian photometric stereo network with the additional collocated light image.
+Their model leveraged the monotonicity of isotropic reflectance and the univariate property of the supplementary collocated light to facilitate the decoupling of the surface normal from the reflectance function, in conjunction with the input photometric stereo images.
+Ju \emph{et al.} \cite{ju2021incorporating} incorporated initial normal priors to enhance the accuracy of surface normal predictions for objects.
+This approach relied on prior surface normals based on Lambertian assumption \cite{Woodham1980Photometric} to reparameterize network weights, enabling the alignment of mappings in the same normal space and increasing the focus on the errors in the prior normal.
+Similarly, Ju \emph{et al.} \cite{ju2023learning} proposed an additional reflectance-guided photometric stereo network, which employed a dual-branch extractor to combine information from both prior reflectance and photometric stereo images.
+Furthermore, the inclusion of prior reflectance helped eliminate the impacts of surfaces with spatially varying reflectance for photometric stereo methods.
+These methods can enhance performance by incorporating additional information to streamline the optimization process.

-In general, supervised photometric stereo methods can achieve superior performance, but these methods are limited due to the difficulties in acquiring accurate ground truth for the real-photoed training sets.
-Although synthetic images can be used to train models, collecting a large-scale synthetic data set is still impractical, and there is a gap between real photos images and synthetic images due to rendering techniques.
+In general, supervised photometric stereo methods can achieve superior performance, but these methods are limited due to the difficulties in acquiring accurate ground truth for the photorealistic training sets, and there is a gap between real photo images and synthetic images due to rendering techniques.